pcordes/par2-cleanhistory/README_FIRST.txt

 To run the built binary, make sure the Intel TBB dynamic link library is in the library path - typically the tbb.dll file will be placed in either
 %WINDIR%\System32 or in the directory that the par2.exe file is in.

+The Windows distribution of this project is built with Visual C++ 2005 Express Edition but the executable is linked against the Visual Studio .NET 2003's C runtime library to avoid having to distribute the Visual C++ 2005's C runtime library.
+Please see the README_FIRST.txt in the Windows distribution for more information.

 --- Technical Details ---